AnikAdhikari7/WeTube/README.md

     Replace `8080` with your desired port number.

 -   To to know more about the docker image, visit the [Docker Hub](https://hub.docker.com/r/anikadhikari/wetube).

-## 📚 API Documentation

-We have a Postman collection that you can use to explore the API.
-Follow these steps to import it into Postman:

-1. Download the `WeTube.postman_collection.json` file from the repository.
-2. Open Postman.
-3. Click on the "Import" button.
-4. Select the `WeTube.postman_collection.json` file.
-5. After importing, you will see a "WeTube" collection in your Postman sidebar.
-Click on it to see the available requests.

-**Note:**
-In this document, `{{server}}` is used as a placeholder for the server URL.
-You should replace it with your actual server URL. <br/>
-`{{server}}` is defined as a global variable in the collection. <br/>
-By default, `{{server}}` is set to `http://localhost:8080/api/v1`.

-You can also view the API documentation online.
-Here's the link to the [WeTube Postman Documentation](https://github.com/AnikAdhikari7/WeTube/blob/main/WeTube.postman_collection.json).

 ## 📄 License